Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## Next Steps

-- Deploy the application to GitHub Pages
+- Deploy the application to Vercel
+- Configure environment variables in Vercel dashboard
 - Final comprehensive testing of all features
 - Create user documentation and guides